The UNC Hearing and Communication Center (HCC)

 The Frank Porter Graham Child Development Institute (FPG)

-Graduate Students in audiology and speech and hearing sciences have long been involved in clinical practicum and special projects at the FPG Center.
+Graduate Students in audiology and speech and hearing sciences have long been involved in clinical practicum and special projects at the FPG Institute.
 Faculty from the Division of Speech and Hearing Sciences have been involved as collaborators and co-investigators in a number of research projects at FPG, creating opportunities for graduate students to participate in research and clinical practice.
 The FPG Child Care Center models developmentally appropriate practices that promote learning of language, communication, emergent literacy, social, cognitive, play, and creative skills.
 The program also is committed to using practices that build upon each child's individual interests and preferences while assisting them in learning to be members of a diverse group of other children.
 The program is further committed to being responsive to families' needs and to using practices that are friendly to and supportive of families.

 Carolina Living and Learning Center (CLLC)